 If you are interested in applying to be an undergraduate research assistant, please download this application and follow the instructions.

 Graduate Student Researcher

 In order to be a graduate student researcher, one must be a graduate student enrolled in the Cognitive Science or Cognitive Neuroscience Ph.D. programs at UCI.
 For information about becoming a graduate student, please visit the UCI Cognitive Sciences Graduate Program website.
-When applying, choose Alyssa A. Brewer, M.D., Ph.D., as a professor with whom you are interested in working.
-The ideal candidate has a Bachelor's or Master's degree in Psychology or a related field, a minimum cumulative GPA of 3.0 (higher is better), exceptional scores on all aspects of the Graduate Records Examination (GRE), excellent math (particularly statistics), programming (particularly Matlab), and communication skills (fluent written and oral English), and a minimum of two years of research experience in a Psychology research laboratory (particularly primate or human visual system research).
+When applying, choose Dr. Brewer as a professor with whom you are interested in working.
+It is recommended to contact professors you are interested in working with prior to submitting your application.
+The ideal candidate has a Bachelor's or Master's degree in Psychology or a related field, a minimum cumulative GPA of 3.0, exceptional scores on all aspects of the Graduate Records Examination (GRE), excellent math (particularly statistics), programming (particularly Matlab), and communication skills (fluent written and oral English), and a minimum of two years of research experience in a Psychology, Neurobiology, or Neuroscience research laboratory (particularly in human or primate perceptual systems).

 There are currently no funded post-doctoral researcher positions available.
 If you are a postdoc with current personal grant funding or would like to apply for postdoc funding through the mindSPACE Lab, please contact Dr. Brewer to discuss your options.